Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Discussion

 \section{Discussion}

 Traditional topic models often struggle to align the latent topics they derive with pre-specified concepts of interest \citep[see, e.g.,][]{eshima2023keyword}.
-To address these limitations, we extend the Poisson factorization topic model with a seeded approach.
+To address these limitations, we extend the PF topic model with a seeded approach.
 The seeded approach guides the inference of topics, avoiding the need for manual labeling, but also enables the use of topic models for text classification where labeled text data are not available but the classes for categorization are readily characterized by a set of relevant words.
 Seeding modifies the prior distribution of the topic-term distributions by assigning higher rates a-priori to the relevant words associated with their respective topics.

-Our empirical findings demonstrate that integrating domain knowledge into the model specification significantly enhances the capability of topic models to extract meaningful topic-term intensities, thereby improving the interpretability and understanding of topics.
-Additionally, by applying a Naive Bayes classifier based on the fitted document-topic distributions, we are able to classify documents in an automatic way.
-Experiments on a pre-labeled dataset reveal that the SPF topic model not only improves topic interpretability but also achieves superior predictive performance compared to alternative seeded topic modeling approaches.
+Our empirical findings demonstrate that integrating domain knowledge into the model specification significantly enhances the capability of topic models to extract meaningful topic-term intensities, thereby improving the understanding of topics.
+Additionally, by applying a Naive Bayes classifier based on the fitted document-topic distributions, we are able to classify documents automatically.
+Experiments on datasets with known categorizations reveal that the SPF topic model achieves superior classification performance compared to alternative seeded probabilistic topic modeling approaches.
 By combining the computational efficiency of VI techniques with the prior knowledge of domain experts in a PF framework, SPF enables a robust and effective system for document classification.
 This synergy improves the overall quality and utility of the classification process, making it more reliable and actionable for a wide range of applications.

+SPF relies on the bag-of-words assumption to allow straightforward inclusion of domain knowledge and efficient estimation.
+SPF, however, might benefit, in particular, from recent advances in deep learning methods, including transformer or Mamba models, by exploiting their capabilities for the improved derivation of sets of terms to be used as seed words, see \citet{meng2020discriminative} and \citet{zhang2023effective}.

 \if0\blind {